hariclerry/mediawiki/tests/playwright/Report.md

 ## Playwright Vs WebdriverIO

-The below table is a comparison between Playwright and WebdriverIO in terms of;
+The below table is a comparison between Playwright and WebdriverIO.

-- Performance
-- Developer Experience
-- Documentation
-- Ecosystem/Community

 |Key Factors|Playwright|WebdriverIO|
 |:----------|:----------|:----------|